deanthecoder/GLSLShaderShrinker/README.md

 It is designed to work primarily with code from [Shadertoy](https://www.shadertoy.com/), but has limited support for other styles of GLSL too (E.g. [Bonzomatic](https://github.com/Gargaj/Bonzomatic))

-After writing a Shadertoy shader, usually from my boilerplate starting code, there is usually a fixed sequence of operations I perform:
+After writing a Shadertoy shader, usually from my boilerplate starting code, there is a sequence of operations I perform:
 * Delete dead/commented-out code.
 * Remove unused functions.
 * Inline some constants (Max raymarching distance, 'hit test' accuracy, ...)